jimhendy/PandemicGame/README.md

 # PandemicGame

 TODO:
-* > 6 Research stations should be build by moving one

 * Download font to provide from static directory
 * Match font to game font on board (irsa thin)